 What gives you the creeps?
 Is it something that goes bump in the night, a howling wind, thoughts of ghosts and goblins, or ... blood-sucking minions living in your mattress?
 It could be Bed Bugs.
 These blood suckers get their name from their preference to feed on a bed's occupants at night, while people sleep comfortably.
 The good news is that they don't transmit disease, although some people may have an allergic reaction.
 The bad news is that they are very difficult to eliminate. lf you suspect you are being bitten by Bed Bugs, if you have red itchy marks or see small reddish bugs in your sleeping quarters, read on and call us for more information.
 You need a professional to identify and eradicate Bed Bugs.

 Bed Bugs are "hitchhikers" extraordinaire!
-They will hide in suitcases, boxes and shoes to be near a food supply.
-They are elusive, nocturnal creatures and can hide behind baseboards, electrical switch plates, picture frames, even wall paper.
+They will hide in suitcases, boxes, and shoes to be near a food supply.
+They are elusive, nocturnal creatures and can hide behind baseboards, electrical switchplates, picture frames, and even wallpaper.
 But, they prefer to be in bed with you.
-They feed for a few minutes at night and hide in your mattress, box spring or favorite recliner, all the while making more Bed Bugs!
+They feed for a few minutes at night and hide in your mattress, box spring, or favorite recliner, all the while making more.